mtlynch/mtlynch.io/_posts/2017-10-12-human-code-reviews-1.md

 {% include image.html file="flowchart.png" alt="Code review flow" max_width="600px" img_link=true %}

-The participants in a code review are the **author**, who writes the code and sends it for review, and the **reviewer**, who reads the code and decides when it's ready to be checked in to the team's codebase.
+The participants in a code review are the **author**, who writes the code and sends it for review, and the **reviewer**, who reads the code and decides when it's ready to be merged in to the team's codebase.
 A review can have multiple reviewers, but I assume for simplicity that you are the sole reviewer.

 Before the code review begins, the author must create a **changelist**.
-This is a set of changes to source code that the author wants to check in to the team's code repository.
+This is a set of changes to source code that the author wants to merge in to the team's codebase.

 A review begins when the author sends their changelist to the reviewer.
 Code reviews happen in **rounds**.
 Each round is one complete round-trip between the author and reviewer: the  author sends changes, and the reviewer responds with written feedback on those changes.
 Every code review has one or more rounds.